esp-rs/std-training/book/src/03_3_http_client.md

 ✅ Verify the connection was successful.

-✅ Return an error if the status
+✅ Return an Error if the status is not in the 2xx range.

 ✅ Turn your `response` into a `embedded_svc::io::Read` reader by calling `response.reader()` and read the received data chunk by chunk into a `u8` buffer using `reader.do_read(&mut buf)`. `do_read` returns the number of bytes read - you're done when this value is `0`.